| | | |

 Roasted Heart Potatoes

-Today I’m going to share with you the secret behind the crispiest roasted potatoes.
-And of course it doesn’t hurt they are heart shaped.
-Roasted Heart Potatoes are so cute and perfect for Valentines’ Day, Mother’s Day, Father’s Day or just because.
+Today, I’m going to share the secret behind the crispiest roasted potatoes.
+And of course it doesn’t hurt that they are heart-shaped.
+Roasted Heart Potatoes are so cute and perfect for Valentine’s Day, Mother’s Day, Father’s Day, or just because.

 updated post from 2012